The walks

 Ideal for a gentle walk, a moment of relaxation, meditation or a more dynamic jog, the Fontmerle pond enchants the senses.
 To be discovered without moderation, alone or with the family!

-Bordered by twelve hectares of pasture and located a few minutes from the old village on the edge of the La Valmasque Departmental Park, the lake is a remarkable location both for the beauty of its landscapes and for the stunning richness of its flora and fauna.
+Bordered by twelve hectares of meadows and located just a few minutes from the old village on the edge of the Valmasque departmental park, the pond is a remarkable site for both the beauty of its landscape and the astonishing richness of its flora and fauna.

-Between reeds, bulrushes and iris, it houses the largest European colony of Nelumbo nucifera water lilies, originally from Asia.
+Among reeds, rushes and irises, it is home to Europe’s largest colony of lotuses, the Nelumbo nucifera, originally from Asia.

 Firm favorite :